 \subsection{Federated Hypergradient Descent}

-As discussed in \cref{sec:intro}, one of the motivating ideas of this work is to enable the design of federated learning algorithms that dynamically adjust their structure as they train.
-We now detail how to use \fad to learn aspects of \fedopt in tandem with execution of \fad.
-In particular, we focus on how to dynamically adjust components of \fedopt.
+As discussed in \cref{sec:intro}, we would like to enable FL algorithms that dynamically adjust their structure as they train.
+We now detail how to use \fad to learn aspects of \fedopt in tandem with execution of \fad by adjusting existing components of \fedopt.
 We do this by applying \emph{federated hypergradient descent} to \cref{alg:fedopt}.
 The primary obstacle to this is that individual clients can only compute hypergradients with respect to their own loss function, while the server cannot directly compute any hypergradients (as it does not necessarily possess any data).
-Thus, it is not immediately clear how to compute derivatives of the form $\partial f(x)/\partial \alpha$ for some global loss function $f$ at a model $x$ with respect to some server hyperparameter $\alpha$.
+Thus, in the absence of \fad, it is not immediately clear how to compute derivatives of the form $\partial L(x)/\partial \alpha$ for some global loss function $L$ at a model $x$ with respect to some server hyperparameter $\alpha$.

-This roadblock was noted by prior works on federated hyperparameter tuning~\citep{fed_hparam_tuning, fed_hypergrad_descent}.
-For example, while \citet{fed_hparam_tuning} use a sophisticated weight-sharing mechanism to learn client hyperparameters, they learn server hyperparameters by running training multiple times with different server hyperparameters, and eliminating parameters that are not doing well (for example, via successive halving).
-While effective, this still relies on training multiple models.
+This roadblock was noted by prior works on federated hyperparameter tuning.
+While \citet{fed_hparam_tuning} use a sophisticated weight-sharing mechanism to learn client hyperparameters, they learn server hyperparameters by training multiple times with different hyperparameter settings and eliminating parameters that are not doing well (e.g. via successive halving).
+While effective, this procedure relies on training multiple models.
 More promisingly, \citet{fed_hypergrad_descent} applies hypergradient descent to some hyperparameters of \fedopt.
-However, this work only considers certain client hyperparameters (ie. hyperparameters of \clientupdate), and relies on hand-derived gradients (which also use various approximations).
+However, this work only considers certain client hyperparameters (notably, only hyperparameters of \clientupdate), and relies on hand-derived gradients (which also use various approximations).

-\fad gives us a straightforward way to compute $\partial f(x)/\partial \alpha$ for client and server hyperparameters, without the need to derive explicit derivative formulas.
-In order to apply \fad, we augment each round of \fedopt (\cref{alg:fedopt}) with a computation in which 1) the server broadcasts its updated model to a set of clients, 2) each client which computes their associated loss, and 3) the server receives the average of client loss.
+\Fad gives us a straightforward way to compute $\partial L/\partial \alpha$ for hyperparameters without the need to derive explicit derivative formulas.
+In order to apply \fad, we augment each round of \fedopt (\cref{alg:fedopt}) with a computation in which 1) the server broadcasts its updated model to a set of clients, 2) each client computes their associated loss, and 3) the server receives the average of client loss.
 By using \fad to differentiate through this, we can arrive at the desired derivative.
 This can be done via any of the modes discussed in \cref{sec:fed_diff}.